Select Resources on Indonesia, Islam, and Politics

 My research uses historical and contemporary fatwa (Arabic: fatwā) collections in order to map the beliefs of Islamic institutions.
 The key value of using fatwas (Arabic: fatāwā) is that a kiyai or an institution selectively chooses from different opinions within a religious tradition and presents the matters in a clear way so that the public can act in accordance with the ruling.
 Mapping the content of fatwas is a means of studying the religious response to social and political changes in society.
 English language fatwa collections are limited, but a few are available online from Egypt, Saudi Arabia, and South Africa.

 I sometimes have to convert dates from the Islamic calendar to the Gregorian calendar.
 The Islamic calendar contains 12 months that are based on the motion of the moon, and the calendar consequently shifts with respect to the Gregorian calendar.
-If you ever need to convert a date, you can download a Hijra calendar here.
+If you ever need to convert a date, you can do so here.